-4.5.1 Intraday creation of strategies
+4.5.1.
+INTRADAY CREATION OF STRATEGIES

-Optig allows clients to create strategies intraday via dedicated specific private message.
+Optiq allows clients to create strategies intraday via dedicated specific private message.

 Types of strategies that are available are provided at the Contract level in the Standing Data.
 Each strategy type is referred by a dedicated code, and defines a unique applicable formula.